WELCOME TO A REAL

 What will the weather be like?

-Truly could not tell you, Mississippi weather is so unpredictable.
-Late April in the Delta typically features warm, sunny days with highs around 85°F and lows around 55°F. There could be rain, or it could be the clearest blue sky you’ve ever seen.
+Late April in the Delta typically features warm, sunny days with highs around 85°F and lows around 55°F at night.
+There could be rain, or it could be the clearest blue sky you’ve ever seen.
 Could be both in the same day!

 Do you have a registry?